AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 - Added an **ID** column.
 - Added a **Scheduled At** column (_date and time when import/export was scheduled_).
 - Added a **User** column (_username of an admin who scheduled import/export_).

+## Disabled features for HIPAA-readiness

+### SaaS Services

+None of the SaaS services offered for Adobe Commerce are available under the HIPAA-readiness offering.
+This includes but not limited to:

+- Live Search
+- API Mesh
+- App Builder
+- Catalog Service

 ### Disabled Guest Checkout by default
 - Guest checkout presents a potential risk for various aspects of HIPAA including logging, access control, PHI hygiene and lineage, and potentially more.